openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

 ![Security Add-on Diagram](ovsa_diagram.png)

-The binding between SWTPM (vTPM used in guest VM) and HW TPM (TPM on the host) is exaplined in [this document](fingerprint-changes.md)
+The binding between SWTPM (vTPM used in guest VM) and HW TPM (TPM on the host) is explained in [this document](fingerprint-changes.md).

 ## About the Installation
 The Model Developer, Independent Software Vendor, and User each must prepare one physical hardware machine and one Kernel-based Virtual Machine (KVM).
 In addition, each person must prepare a Guest Virtual Machine (Guest VM) for each role that person plays.